Trout Lake Rink

 • Glue-laminated timber (glulam) roof design affords natural ventilation and lighting.

-Located in John Hendry Park in east Vancouver, the Trout Lake Ice Rink was the first phase in the replacement of an aging community centre facility.
+Located in John Hendry Park in east Vancouver, the Trout Lake Rink was the first phase in the replacement of an aging community centre facility.
 Serving as a practice facility for competitors who participated in the 2010 Olympic and Paralympic Winter Games, it opened for public use in the spring later that year.
 The design of the ice rink was in progress when a severe winter storm blew down a significant number of trees in Stanley Park.
 The owner and design team used the wood from the fallen trees in the construction of the lounger and hallway portions of the building.

 Design provides natural ventilation and lighting